schabibi1/schabibi1/README.md

 I'm a Senior DevRel Engineer & Docs at [Storyblok](https://www.storyblok.com/), a [GirlCode](https://www.girl-code.co.uk/) ambassador, a [GirlCode Coffee Chat](https://github.com/GirlCode-Coffee) live stream co-host, and [Google Developer Expert](https://twitter.com/GoogleDevExpert).
 I have a lot of passion for writing high-quality technical content outside of my work.
 I've contributed to writing technical articles for Gatsby, Smashing Magazine, and Remix.
 Feel free to reach out for similar opportunities to contribute.

+I am a Senior Developer Relations Engineer & Docs at [Storyblok](https://www.storyblok.com/), a [GirlCode](https://www.girl-code.co.uk/) ambassador, a [GirlCode Coffee Chat](https://github.com/GirlCode-Coffee) live stream co-host, and [Google Developer Expert](https://twitter.com/GoogleDevExpert).
+My technical skillsets are React, Remix, and Astro.
+My main focus in the current role is technical content creation for developers such as product documentation, maintaining SDKs, implementing new features in the API docs website and new extensions for our product demo.

 - 🌱 My website: [🥑Arisa Fukuzaki](https://bento.me/arisa-fukuzaki)
 - 🕊 My Twitter/X: [@arisa_dev](https://twitter.com/arisa_dev)